jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

 gate-level simulations can be very, very slow and are tedious to setup correctly.

+{TODO change this paragraph bc we are using gate-level sim}

 In this course, we will use a simpler approach that is slightly less accurate than gate-level simulation.
 We will use the per-net activity factors from the RTL simulation which were stored in an `.saif` file